 Little by little, I began to see a dramatic change in our overall health.
 We weren’t seeing the doctor anymore, and we weren’t catching the illnesses that were spreading around all the time.
 If we did happen to catch something, we would treat it at home with this olive leaf tea, a raw diet, essential oils, and supplements.
 We also began to eliminate gluten from our diet.

 To sum it up – we basically eat too much of it.
 Gluten is something found in wheat.
 Two hundred years ago, wheat wasn’t a problem.
 Now that our soil has changed so much and most of today’s wheat has been genetically modified, the percentage of gluten found in wheat is really high.
 This is why so many people today have gluten sensitivities, and most have sensitivities that they don’t even realize they have.
-Gluten will accumulate in the gut, and eventually cause problems in the future, if not sooner.
+It’s not necessarily the gluten itself, but the modification of wheat over time and the pesticides sprayed on the crops.
+Our bodies were not meant to consistently consume modified foods.
+Gluten accumulates in the gut, and eventually cause problems in the future, if not sooner.

 We saw the most dramatic difference in our health when we decided to rid the pantry of gluten.
 We went completely gluten-free for a while, and now we do have it occasionally (organic, nonGMO).